What does it mean to “mitigate” bad bots?

 - Destroys Advertising ROI – Bots can commit click fraud by automatically clicking on an ad.
 This skews data reported to advertisers, and costs companies a lot of money because they end up paying for non-human clicks.
 Even worse, those companies get no revenue from fake “shoppers.”
 Click fraud can also be used by companies to deliberately drive up the advertising costs of their competitors.

 - Loss of Revenue – Malicious bots can negatively impact the bottom line, whether it be from an unresponsive or flagged website; visitors redirected to a competitor; sales personnel chasing false opportunities/leads; paying more for clicked ads; or simply making poor business decisions based on bad data.

-Adopt a Bot Protection Solution to Manage and Mitigate Bot Threats
+Why Do I Need a Bot Protection Solution to Manage and Mitigate Bot Threats?

 A Bot Protection solution should address technical and business challenges that bots create:

 Protect your applications from automated attacks like account takeover, vulnerability reconnaissance, or denial of service.